QuestPDF/QuestPDF-Documentation/docs/api-reference/element.md

 }
 ```

-It is not required to follow the methods chain.
-Using this approach, you can also end the chain:
+It is not necessary to follow the method chain.
+Using this approach, you can also end the chain as shown below:

 ```csharp
 public static IContainer TextOrBackground(this IContainer container, string text)